Anthonyomowumi/github.io/README.md

 **Tools Used:**

-PowerBI - Visual Cards,
+PowerBI - DAX functions like SUM, SUMX, COUNTX, FILTER, CARDS, CHARTS

 ## Project Summary/Description
- • Designed an interactive HR dashboard in Power BI to visualize workforce insights.
-• Analyzed employee distribution by gender, service years, job levels, promotion eligibility, and proximity to the office.
-• Integrated DAX FUNCTIONS CALCULATE KPIs like total headcount, active staff, retrenchment risk, and promotion readiness.
-• Delivered strategic insights to support HR planning, talent retention, and diversity management.
+This project entailed developing an interactive HR dashboard in Power BI to reveal essential workforce insights.
+It examined employee distribution across gender, years of service, job levels, eligibility for promotions, and distance from the office.
+With the help of DAX functions, fundamental HR KPIs—like total headcount, active employees, retrenchment risk, and promotion readiness—were calculated to assess organizational health.
+The insights facilitated data-informed decision-making in workforce planning, talent retention, succession planning, and diversity initiatives.
+The dashboard enables stakeholders to track trends and make educated HR decisions that align with organizational objectives.